jtahn/Markdown/README.md

 - absolute paths
 	- https://stackoverflow.com/questions/7653483/github-relative-link-in-markdown-file
 		- maybe combine obsidian templates with this

 # anki decisions discussion
 - image resizing
 	- essentially i want my images to fill out the full horizontal width of card, unless this magnifies the image by more than 2x (aka stop once it hits 2x magnification)
-		- aka 'width=100%' doesnt work for me, bc it causes rly small images to get fully magnified until they hit the width, so it's way too big
+		- aka `width=100%` doesnt work for me, bc it causes rly small images to get fully magnified until they hit the width, so it's way too big
-	- seems zoom is supported by every browser except firefox, so nbd using this for now; bc zoom immediately work, scale(2) didn't immediately work lol. so let's just use zoom. switch to scale if it becomes a problem in the future
+	- seems `zoom` is supported by every browser except firefox, so nbd using this for now; bc zoom immediately work, `scale(2)` didn't immediately work lol. so let's just use zoom. switch to scale if it becomes a problem in the future
 		- https://stackoverflow.com/questions/10217639/how-to-double-an-image-size-in-html-using-only-css
 		- https://developer.mozilla.org/en-US/docs/Web/CSS/zoom#browser_compatibility
-		-
+		- the important thing is whether the anki renderer supports it (which it does)